-PNI NCIPLE 7.
-PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT 7.5.2 7.5.3 In Côte d'Ivoire, the land chosen for oil palm cultivation is flat land with a slight slope of less than or equal to 15° (36.4%).
-However, oil palm developments are allowed in areas with steeper slopes than this limit.
-Thus, the slopes between 9 and 25 degrees on which plantations are established must be arranged so as to ensure the conservation of the soil, that is to say should normally be on the terrace.
-Other measures for soil conservation, such as the establishment of platforms, should be installed where necessary depending on the fragility of the soils considered.
-Fragile soils are defined as peat-type soils, mangrove sites and other wetlands Steep slopes that should be avoided are those of 25 degrees or more.
+Indicator Local legal, normative and best practices context 7.5.3 (Continued) Fragile soils are defined as peat-type soils, mangrove sites and other wetlands Steep slopes that should be avoided are those of 25 degrees or more.
 Soil conservation measures (terraces, platforms, cover crops, etc.) must be applied to land having steep downward slopes between 9 and 25 degrees.
 The suitability of the soil must be determined using crops and environmental criteria.
-Those identified as marginal and/or problematic and marginal soils may include sandy soils, soils with low organic matter content and soils rich in potential or actual sulphate.
+Those identified as marginal and/or problematic should be avoided if the soil cannot be improved through farm management inputs.
+Problematic and marginal soils may include sandy soils, soils with low organic matter content and soils rich in potential or actual sulphate.
 The suitability of these soils is also influenced by other factors, including precipitation, terrain and management practices.
 These areas can only be developed for new plantings provided that appropriate best management practices are in place.
-Otherwise, extensive planting should be avoided, include peaty soils, mangrove sites and other wetlands.
-In any planted area with an area greater than 25 ha and containing a steep area (25°), the area planted on this steep area of the new plantation.
+Otherwise, extensive planting should be avoided on these soils.
+Fragile soils, on which the extension of oil palm plantations should be avoided, include peaty soils, mangrove sites and other wetlands.
+In any planted area with an area greater than 25 ha and containing a steep area (25°), the area planted on this steep area must not exceed 1% of the total area of the new plantation.
 Limited planting on steep terrain: individual steep areas of less than 25 ha each and must not exceed 1% of the total area of the new plantation.
-Extension of plantations on fragile soils.
-The total area of projects of 50 ha or less, the fragile soil should not exceed 20% of the total area.
+Extension of plantations on fragile soils: The total area of plantations on fragile soils in a new development must not exceed 100 ha.
+Assuming that small producers have fewer options, for projects of 50 ha or less, the fragile soil should not exceed 20% of the total area.